Module Catalogues

 Aims and Fit of Module

-This module aims to 1) Equip students with the knowledge of the quantitative aspects of drug action on cellular receptors and the relationship between drug efficacy and chemical structure; 2) Introduce the principles of pharmacokinetics, the principles of toxicity of drugs and their metabolites; and 3) Provide the knowledge of the molecular biology of receptors, and the knowledge of pharmacology and the applications.
+This module aims to 1) Introduce the principles of pharmacodynamics and pharmacokinetics, the principles of toxicity of drugs and their metabolites; 2) Equip students with the knowledge of the quantitative aspects of drug action and the factors that contribute to drug efficacy; and 3) Provide the knowledge of the molecular biology of drug targets, and the knowledge of pharmacology and the applications.

 Learning outcomes

-B State key pharmacokinetic concepts such as clearance, volume of distribution, half-life and steady state and to solve problems involving these parameters
+A State key pharmacodynamics and pharmacokinetic concepts such as absorption, distribution, half-life and steady state, clearance, and to solve problems involving these parameters

 C Demonstrate the role of drug concentrations in determining response to treatment

-D Describe early biochemical events after drug administration that are of toxicological and biochemical significance, using specific drugs as examples.
+D Describe early biochemical events after drug administration that are of biochemical significance and toxicity, using specific drugs as examples.

 E Describe the principles of selective toxicity and their application to both self and non-self targets, using specific drugs as examples.